IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 In the next screen appearing click the `Run With This Value` button.
 Then, navigate back to the browser tab showing the monitoring dashboard where you should see that the trigger has fired and, consequently the `hello` action been invoked.

-Finally, open another browser tab and log into Github.
+Finally, open another browser tab and log into *Github*.

 Navigate to your repository and add a file or change a file's content and commit your change.
 Then, navigate back to the browser tab showing the monitoring dashboard where you should see that the trigger has fired and, consequently the `hello` action been invoked.